hmcts/befta-fw/README.md

 until they pass or reach the maximum number of attempts.
 This is useful when you have flaky tests that fail randomly due to network issues, timeouts, or other intermittent failures.

+### CCD Definition Import Retry
+CCD definition import uses a separate, opt-in retry from the global retry policy because the `/import` request is a multipart POST and is intentionally scoped to `DataLoaderToDefinitionStore`.

+Set `BEFTA_FORCE_IMPORT_RETRY=true` to retry transient transport exceptions during `DataLoaderToDefinitionStore` definition import, such as `javax.net.ssl.SSLException`.
+Defaults to no retry.
+When enabled, BEFTA makes up to 3 total import attempts.
+The first retry waits 1000 ms and the second retry waits 2000 ms. HTTP import failures are not retried.

 ### Default Policy
 The Default Retry Policy provides a baseline configuration for retrying scenarios in the absence of service-specific settings.
 This default behavior is configured using the following environment variables: